|Rates inclusive of 14% V.A.T.

 calendar days before the booked date of arrival.

-Levies are inclusive of VAT and subject to change without prior notice.
+inclusive of VAT and subject to change without prior notice.

 They will be charged by the respective lodge to the guest's overall